VUIIS/dax/docs/howtofs/README.rst

 You can use this guide as a template to get started running your own pipelines with XNAT and DAX.

-We assume that you have T1-weighted MR images loaded into XNAT(link) in NIFTI format.
+We assume that you have T1-weighted MR images loaded into XNAT in NIFTI format.
 We also will assume that one of these NIFTI files is named T1.nii.gz and is located in a project named PROJ1 in a subject named SUBJ1 in session SESS1 in scan SCAN1 with resource NIFTI.
 And the scan type of SCAN1 is T1.
-So, the hierarchy looks like:
+So, the hierarchy looks like: PROJ1/SUBJ1/SESS1/SCAN1/NIFTI/T1.nii.gz
-PROJ1/SUBJ1/SESS1/SCAN1/NIFTI/T1.nii.gz (link to example in XNAT central?)

 ######################
 Install DAX data types